 Keerai Molagootal | Spinach with a Peppery Coconut Gravy

-3 – 4 cups spinach leaves, washed well and chopped finely
+3 – 4 cups spinach leaves or other leafy greens, washed well and chopped finely

 0.5 cups toor dal